 - The other spouse should respond to the Petition

 - The spouses must resolve the required issues, including property division, conservatorship, child support, and spousal support.
 If they cannot reach a resolution, the matter will need to go before the court.

 Conservatorship issues can be particularly challenging in LGBTQ cases in which one spouse did not legally adopt the child.
 We can help with these cases, as well.

 Contact Our Hurst LGBTQ Family Law Firm Today

-At Hoppes Family Law, we stand up for the rights of LGBTQ families, and we help you navigate every step of your family law matter.
+At Hoppes Law Firm, PLLC, we stand up for the rights of LGBTQ families, and we help you navigate every step of your family law matter.
 We handle cases in Hurst, Bedford, Colleyville, Keller, North Richland Hills, Southlake, Fort Worth, Arlington, and Richland Hills, and we have the experience and resources to help you.
 For more information, please do not hesitate to contact us online or call us at 817-283-3999 today.